scfx/c8y-demos/docs/docs/thin-edge/container-management.md

 ### Running system tests

-You can run the system tests can be run locally, however if you're having problem, look at the [test.yaml](.github/workflows/test.yaml) workflow for the tests as this is known to work.
+You can run the system tests can be run locally.

 If you're using VS Code, then you can also install the following extensions to enable running tests via the `tests/*robot` files:
 * robocorp.robocorp-code